aribalodhi/AI-DATA-ANALYST-AGENT/README.md

-- **Read-only SQL is defense-in-depth, not the boundary.** `sql_guard.py` blocks non-SELECT statements, but connect with a genuinely **read-only database role** too — a keyword filter can in principle be worked around, a DB permission can't.
+- **Read-only SQL is defense-in-depth, not the boundary.** `sql_guard.py` blocks non-SELECT statements, but connect with a genuinely **read-only database role** too.
+A keyword filter can in principle be worked around, a DB permission can't.
 - **The Python sandbox is a guardrail, not isolation.** It restricts builtins/imports and enforces a timeout, but it's in-process `exec()`,